 The Foxtail Community Garden began in 2020 as a senior project and as a recipient of ASU’s Change Maker Grant.
-With the grant and help of the community, we transformed a vacant lot into a community garden that now has two raised communal beds, 16 personal plots, seasonal crop beds, and a teaching area.
-The Foxtail Community Garden is a small but growing community of ASU students, local neighbors, garden enthusiasts, and newbies alike, that are passionate about community, food sustainability, and biodiversity in urban areas.
+With the grant and help of the community, we transformed a vacant lot into a community garden that now has two raised communal beds, sixteen personal plots, seasonal crop beds, and a teaching area.
+The Foxtail Community Garden is a small but growing community of ASU students, local neighbors, garden enthusiasts, and newbies alike who are passionate about community, food sustainability, and biodiversity in urban areas.

 Want to grow your own produce and learn seasonal skills?
 If yes, then check out the Garden Gnome Community document and reach out to us for plot availability.